huohuoren4/docs/python/pytest/how_to_guides/write_plugin.md

 pytest_plugins = "myapp.testsupport.myplugin"
 ```

-pytest_plugins are processed recursively, so note that in the example above if `myapp.testsupport.myplugin` also declares pytest_plugins, the contents of the variable will also be loaded as plugins, and so on.
+`pytest_plugins` are processed recursively, so note that in the example above if `myapp.testsupport.myplugin` also declares `pytest_plugins`, the contents of the variable will also be loaded as plugins, and so on.

 ::: tip Note
-Requiring plugins using pytest_plugins variable in non-root `conftest.py` files is deprecated.
+Requiring plugins using `pytest_plugins` variable in non-root `conftest.py` files is deprecated.

 This is important because `conftest.py` files implement per-directory hook implementations, but once a plugin is imported, it will affect the entire directory tree.
-In order to avoid confusion, defining pytest_plugins in any `conftest.py` file which is not located in the tests root directory is deprecated, and will raise a warning.
+In order to avoid confusion, defining `pytest_plugins` in any `conftest.py` file which is not located in the tests root directory is deprecated, and will raise a warning.
 :::

-This mechanism makes it easy to share fixtures within applications or even external applications without the need to create external plugins using the `setuptools’s` entry point technique.
+This mechanism makes it easy to share fixtures within applications or even external applications without the need to create external plugins using the `setuptools`’s entry point technique.

-Plugins imported by pytest_plugins will also automatically be marked for assertion rewriting (see pytest.register_assert_rewrite()).
-However for this to have any effect the module must not be imported already; if it was already imported at the time the pytest_plugins statement is processed, a warning will result and assertions inside the plugin will not be rewritten.
-To fix this you can either call pytest.register_assert_rewrite() yourself before the module is imported, or you can arrange the code to delay the importing until after the plugin is registered.
+Plugins imported by `pytest_plugins` will also automatically be marked for assertion rewriting (see `pytest.register_assert_rewrite()`).
+However for this to have any effect the module must not be imported already; if it was already imported at the time the `pytest_plugins` statement is processed, a warning will result and assertions inside the plugin will not be rewritten.
+To fix this you can either call `pytest.register_assert_rewrite()` yourself before the module is imported, or you can arrange the code to delay the importing until after the plugin is registered.

 ## Accessing another plugin by name